If you’re anything like me, you're hoping a Schitt’s Creek movie will come to be.…

 Park of Monsters in Bomarzo, Italy

 Not all sculpture parks are happy-go-lucky spaces.
-Case in point: the Park of the Monsters, or “Parco dei Mostri,” in the Garden of Bomarzo.
+Case in point: the Park of the Monsters, or “Parco Dei Mostri,” in the Garden of Bomarzo.
 Located about an hour north of Rome, Prince Pier Francesco Orsini commissioned this park in 1552 in a deliberate attempt to shock visitors.
 Having just been through a war, and having lost his wife, the Prince sought a way to process his grief.
 He hired architect Pirro Ligorio, the architect and artist who’d completed the Cathedral of Saint Peter in Rome after the death of Michelangelo, to create the park.
-The pieces here are quite dark, including a war elephant, and piece dubbed “the mouth of hell,” which features a monster with a wide open mouth.
+The pieces here are quite dark, including a war elephant, and a piece dubbed “the mouth of hell,” which features a monster with a wide-open mouth.
 Inside, you’ll find a small picnic table, perfect for eating a picnic lunch.
 Um, enjoy?

 Established in 1969, the Hakone Open-Air Museum 1969 is the first of its kind in Japan.
 Here, contemporary and modern art sit with serene valleys and rugged mountains as their backdrop.
 The permanent exhibit includes about 120 sculptures from Japanese and international artists.
-The Symphonic Sculpture is more of a tower than sculpture, where art enthusiasts may climb a spiral staircase surrounded by stained glass.
+The Symphonic Sculpture is more of a tower than a sculpture, where art enthusiasts may climb a spiral staircase surrounded by stained glass.
 At the top, you’re rewarded with views of the park and mountains.
 There’s also an indoor museum, with a two-story exhibit dedicated to Picasso.
-Kids will love running around the gardens, or zipping through their zig zag art installation designed with energetic little ones in mind.
+Kids will love running around the gardens or zipping through their zig-zag art installation designed with energetic little ones in mind.
 As a bonus, there’s a hot spring foot bath onsite, perfect for soaking your barking dogs!

 If you’re planning a trip to Paris, this museum is probably already on your list.
 Housed in the Hotel Biron, the Musée Rodin opened in 1919, dedicated to the works of the French sculptor Auguste Rodin.
-The sculptor used the Hôtel Biron as his workshop from 1908, and later donated his entire collection to the state, provided they make the building a museum dedicated to his works.
-You’ll feel quite cultured roaming this collection of Rodin masterpieces, but don’t forget to allocate time to exploring the spectacular grounds.
+The sculptor used the Hôtel Biron as his workshop from 1908 and later donated his entire collection to the state, provided they make the building a museum dedicated to his works.
+You’ll feel quite cultured roaming this collection of Rodin masterpieces, but don’t forget to allocate time to explore the spectacular grounds.
 Rodin himself launched this outdoor museum, placing antiques from his own collection amongst the overgrown garden.
 Today, the garden is filled with bronze statues, including Rodin’s famed piece, The Thinker.

 It’s definitely off the beaten path, but those who make the pilgrimage to surrealist English artist Edward James’ garden will not soon forget it.
 The 80-acre jungle park, which was built between 1947 and James’ death in 1984, features natural waterfalls, pozas (or “pools” in English), and 36 surrealist concrete sculptures.
-A notable piece is a winding staircases that leads to nowhere; the road of seven deadly sins; and a bamboo palace—all made of concrete.
+A notable piece is a winding staircase that leads to nowhere; the road of seven deadly sins; and a bamboo palace—all made of concrete.
 It’s a 3.5-hour drive from the Mexican beach town of Tampico; or you could rent a car/ hire a car and driver from San Miguel de Allende, about 5 hours.

 When my family wants to escape the city, we head upstate.
-For an fun and easy afternoon activity, we love venturing to Storm King.
-This Hudson Valley 500-acre outdoor museum offers large-scale sculptures from artists such as Mark di Suvero, Roy Lichtenstein and Alyson Shotz.
+For a fun and easy afternoon activity, we love venturing to Storm King.
+This Hudson Valley 500-acre outdoor museum offers large-scale sculptures from artists such as Mark di Suvero, Roy Lichtenstein, and Alyson Shotz.
 Art tours are available, as are beekeeping tours.
 If you’re visiting with kids, check out their children and family programs, offered every Saturday from May through November.
 Expect hands-on experiences created by artists and environmental educators.
 No registration is required.